ibm-cloud-architecture/learning-cloudnative-101/Cloud Native Module/Cloudnative_Overview.md

 Also cloud-native is an entirely different way of thinking and reasoning about software architecture.

-## Why cloud-native ?
+## Why cloud-native?

 Cloud-native applications are different from the traditional applications that run in your data centres.
 The applications that are designed in the traditional way are not built keeping cloud compatibility in mind.
 They may have strong ties with the internal systems.
 Also, they cannot take advantage of all the benefits of the cloud.

 So, we need a new architecture for our applications to utilize the benefits of cloud.
-There is a need to design the applications keeping cloud in mind and take advantage of several cloud services like storing, queuing, caching etc.
+There is a need to design the applications keeping cloud in mind and take advantage of several cloud services like storage, queuing, caching etc.

-## How is it important ?
+## How is it important?

-Speed, safety, and scalability comes with cloud-native applications.
-It helps you to quickly deliver the advancements.
-It allows you to have loose ties into the corporate IT where it most certainly would destabilize legacy architectures.
-It also helps you to continuously deliver your applications with zero downtime.
-The infrastructure is less predictable, service instances are all disposable, and the deployments are immutable.
-Also, to meet the expectations of the today’s world customers, these systems are architected for elastic scalability.
+- Speed, safety, and scalability comes with cloud-native applications.
+- Helps you to quickly deliver the advancements.
+- Allows you to have loose ties into the corporate IT where it most certainly would destabilize legacy architectures.
+- Helps you to continuously deliver your applications with zero downtime.
+- Infrastructure is less predictable.
+- Service instances are all disposable.
+- Deployments are immutable.
+- To meet the expectations of the today’s world customers, these systems are architected for elastic scalability.

 ## Cloud-native concepts